 If you want to visit California in March, you picked a good month.
-During the lull between winter and spring break, the weather is often delightful, and the skies are mostly clear.
-Crowds are low, and you can enjoy major attractions without feeling crowded.
+During the lull between the holidays and spring break, the weather is often delightful, the skies are mostly clear, and crowds are generally low to enjoy major attractions without feeling overwhelmed.
 You may also get hotel rooms at a reasonable price, especially in the first part of the month.

 But look out for spring break.
 When families and college students take advantage of a break from the classroom, you'll find crowds at all the major attractions.